TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Fully Waterproof in Our Tests

-Why I Recommend It: The Naturepedic organic mattress protector pad is on a par with the PlushBeds protector in terms of quality and features, at a similar price point.
+Why We Recommend It: The Naturepedic organic mattress protector pad is on a par with the PlushBeds protector in terms of quality and features, at a similar price point.
 This product has even more impressive certifications, but a shorter warranty and less customer feedback.

 ✔ Oeko-Tex CERTIFIED Asthma & Allergy Friendly